-The Company's credit risk is primarily attributable to cash, amounts receivable and a loan receivable.
+The Company's credit risk is primarily attributable to cash and amounts receivable.
 The Company has no significant credit risk arising from operations.
 Cash consists of bank deposits with a Canadian chartered bank.
-The loan receivable is described in Note 8 to the unaudited condensed interim financial statements for the three months ended January 31, 2024 and is secured by all assets of the borrower.

 c) Market Risk

 i.
 Interest Rate Risk